 What CNAs do:

-Nursing assistants must have a certification in order to work with patients in healthcare settings.
+Nursing assistants must have a certification to work with patients in healthcare settings.
 CNAs are also required to take a state-approved education course and pass an exam to become certified.

 What massage therapists do: